clpo13/wikiget/README.md

 `wikiget [-h] [-V] [-q | -v] [-f] [-s SITE] [-p PATH] [--username USERNAME] [--password PASSWORD] [-o OUTPUT | -a] FILE`

-If `FILE` is in the form `File:Example.jpg` or `Example.jpg`, it will be fetched from the default site, which is "commons.wikimedia.org".
+If `FILE` is in the form `File:Example.jpg` or `Image:Example.jpg`, it will be fetched from the default site, which is "commons.wikimedia.org".
 If it's the fully-qualified URL of a file description page, like `https://en.wikipedia.org/wiki/File:Example.jpg`, the file is fetched from the specified site, in this case "en.wikipedia.org".
 Full URLs may contain characters your shell interprets differently, so you can either escape those characters with a backslash `\` or surround the entire URL with single `'` or double `"` quotes.
+Use of a fully-qualified URL like this may require setting the `--path` flag (see next paragraph).

 The site can also be specified with the `--site` flag, though this will not have any effect if the full URL is given.
 Non-Wikimedia sites should work, but you